-Our Murloc Paladin deck list guide features the best deck list for Season 46 (January 2018).
+Our Murloc Paladin deck list guide features the best post-nerf deck list for Season 48 (March 2018).
 Our Murloc Paladin guide also contains Mulligan advice, card combos and strategy tips.

 Murloc Paladin is a Hearthstone deck that can feel a little like Aggro or a little like Midrange depending on the match-up, but has a very unique flavour thanks to the massive host of Murlocs involved.
 As you work through the early and mid-game sections of each match, you should find yourself in charge of a devastating collection of buffed-up Murlocs which your opponent should find very tricky to deal with.

-It was one of the most fun decks we played with in this year's previous metas, and it's already shaping up to be a major player in the early Kobolds and Catacombs era.
+It was one of the most fun decks we played with in 2017, and it's proved itself to be a top-tier deck in these late stages of the Kobolds and Catacombs meta.
 In our guide to playing Murloc Paladin correctly, we've got a solid deck list for you to work with, followed by some rough Mulligan advice.
-Expect this section to become much more developed over time, and as we gain a deeper understanding of the Kobolds meta.
+Expect this section to become much more developed over time, and as we gain a deeper understanding of the ever-evolving meta.